-This MD&A provides a detailed analysis of the business of the Company and compares the results for the three months ended January 31, 2024 and the comparative period in 2023.
-In order to better understand this MD&A, it should be read in conjunction with the unaudited condensed interim financial statements for the quarter ended January 31, 2024 and the annual financial statements of the Company for the year ended October 31, 2023.
+This MD&A provides a detailed analysis of the business of the Company and compares the results for the three and nine months ended July 31, 2024 and the comparative periods in 2023.
+In order to better understand this MD&A, it should be read in conjunction with the unaudited condensed interim financial statements for the quarter and nine months ended July 31, 2024 and the annual financial statements of the Company for the year ended October 31, 2023.
 The Company prepares and files with various Canadian regulatory authorities its financial statements and MD&A in Canadian dollars and in accordance with International Financial Reporting Standards ("IFRS").

-The Company's news releases and other regulatory filings can be found on SEDAR at www.sedar.com.
+The Company's news releases and other regulatory filings can be found on SEDAR+ at www.sedarplus.ca.